 During the Commonwealth period the chapel was

-used as a stables and a jail, unconsecrated until after
+used as a stables and a jail, unconsecrated until after the

-early Gothic revival architect Ambrose Poynter.
-Consecrated in 1843,
+designed by early Gothic revival architect Ambrose Poynter.

-Buckingham Gate, opposite Petty France.
-The chapel is an
+side of Buckingham Gate, opposite Petty France.
+It is home to an

-Evangelical church that has been based in central London since 1840.
-The present
+Evangelical church that has been based in Central London since